-Supreme Court won’t intervene in synagogue dispute
+Supreme Court won’t intervene in oldest US synagogue dispute

-WASHINGTON (AP) — The U.S. Supreme Court is declining to intervene in a fight over the control of a historic Rhode Island synagogue and its religious bells worth millions.
+PROVIDENCE, R.I.
+(AP) — The U.S. Supreme Court declined to intervene Monday in a fight over control of the nation’s oldest synagogue and its religious bells worth millions, leaving in place a ruling that the Rhode Island synagogue will remain the property of a New York congregation.

-The justices’ decision Monday not to take up the case means that a lower court’s ruling that a New York synagogue owns Touro Synagogue in Newport, Rhode Island, stays in place.
+The Congregation Jeshuat Israel in Newport, Rhode Island, had asked a judge to declare that it owned the more than 250-year-old Touro Synagogue and a set of Colonial-era Torah bells, called rimonim.
+It had a plan to sell the bells to the Museum of Fine Arts in Boston for $7.4 million as a way to shore up its finances.

-Congregation Jeshuat Israel has worshipped at Touro Synagogue since the late 1800s.
-It wanted control of the synagogue and the ability to sell one of its two sets of Colonial-era Torah bells, called rimonim.
-It wanted to sell the set to the Museum of Fine Arts in Boston for $7.4 million.
+Manhattan’s Congregation Shearith Israel, the nation’s oldest Jewish congregation, became trustee of Touro after Jews left Newport in the late 18th and early 19th centuries.
+It fought the plan to sell the bells.

-An appeals court found that Manhattan’s Congregation Shearith Israel, which objected to the sale, owns the Touro property including the rimonim.
+Congregation Jeshuat Israel has worshipped at Touro since the late 1800s, and the two sides have periodically fought since then over who controls it.

 Most Read Nation & World Stories